ABOUT NEOCC

 The ESA NEO Coordination Centre (NEOCC) is the operational centre of ESA’s Planetary Defence Office (PDO) within the Space Safety Programme (S2P).
 It is located at ESA's establishment ESRIN (Frascati, Italy).
 Its aim is to coordinate and contribute to the observation of small Solar System bodies in order to evaluate and monitor the threat coming from Near-Earth Objects (NEOs).

 This requires the availability of advanced systems for orbit computation and impact monitoring, as well as tools and data needed for performing risk assessments (e.g. follow-up priorities, physical properties database).
 The PDO operates a set of applications, called the NEO software system.
 The NEO software system provides information not only to scientific users, but also to other Space Safety customers and stakeholders, such as governmental institutions, insurance companies, the public at large and the media.
-The stepwise deployment of the NEO system began with a Precursor Services phase, continued by a so-called 'Phase 2' and 'Phase 3'.
-It is now in ‘Period 1’ of the Space Safety programme.
+Since 2020, the Space Safety Programme (S2P) is in place, starting with 'Period 1', which lasted up to 2022.
+Since 2023 and up to the end of 2025 we are in 'Period 2' of the S2P.

 The key components of the NEO Precursor Services accessible via the PDO web portal are: